Zapper-fi/studio-docs/docs/tutorial/1-generate-your app.md

 Similarly, opportunities for aggregating yield exist on other chains as well.
 On **Polygon**, you can deposit your **QI/MATIC** pool tokens from **QuickSwap** in the same way.

+## Familiarize with the contributing guidelines and code of conduct

+In order to maintain a high level of quality in our codebase and promote healthy discussions, please first read the [Contributing Guidelines](https://github.com/Zapper-fi/studio/blob/main/CONTRIBUTING.md) and the [Code of Conduct](https://github.com/Zapper-fi/studio/blob/main/CODE_OF_CONDUCT.md).

 ## Fork the Zapper.fi Studio Repo

 Visit the [Zapper Studio](https://github.com/Zapper-fi/studio) GitHub repository, then click the **Fork** button at the top-right.